indigo423/opennms.org/user/pages/05.blog/2018-11-02-notify-signal/item.md

 * `-u +4912345789`: This is the user which sends the notification
 * `-m "the message": The message content which will be sent
-* `+4912345789`: The phone number of the recipient, in this case I send it myself but can also be your collegue
+* `+4912345789`: The phone number of the recipient, in this case I send it to myself but can also be a collegue

-The encryption and keys for *Signal* are stored in the home directory of your running as user which is `/root/.config`.
+The encryption and keys for *Signal* are stored in the home directory of your logged-in user which is `/root/.config`.

 **Step 3: Create a wrapper script which can be used as a custom notification in OpenNMS**